 Summit State Bank Technical Analysis (NASDAQ:SSBI)

-The RSI is a valuable tool to determine overbought / oversold stocks and measures the recent performance of a stock in relation to its own stock price history.
-If the RSI of SSBI stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position. .
+The relative strength index compares the magnitude of recent gains to recent losses and is a momentum indicator.
+It attempts to assess overbought and oversold conditions of a stock.
+If the RSI of SSBI stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position.